awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBInstance.MySQL.md

    1. Choose **Promote Read Replica**\.

 1. You now have an upgraded version of your MySQL database\.
-At this point, you can direct your applications to the new MySQL 5\.6 DB instance, add read replicas, set up Multi\-AZ support, and so on\.
+At this point, you can direct your applications to the new MySQL 8\.0 DB instance\.